tannercollin/t0pic/README.md

 Thanks to all the devs behind Flask, Pillow and Python.

-Thanks Andrew and Jason for the Javascript.
+Thanks Andrew and Jason for the Javascript, and geeknik for improvements.